 Standard Chartered Bank (Standard Chartered) is fined £ 102,163,200 for Anti-Money Laundering (AML) failures in two high-risk business areas.
 Standard Chartered took advantage of a 30% reduction in the fine for accepting essential facts and issues with the standards.
 Without this reduction, the total penalty would have been £ 145,947,500.

 While the abuse of Standard Chartered was serious, it spanned a period that began in 2009 and ended in 2014.
 Accordingly, the Money Laundering Regulations 2007 (MLRs) covered FCA's case during the relevant period.

 The focus of the fines was also correspondent banking relationships.
 FCA has adopted a unique approach to penalty calculation.
 The five-step test in DEPP is applied in three separate calculations: Standard Chartered's failures related to the UK wholesale correspondent banking business, Standard Chartered's consumer bank failures related to UAE branches, and finally, wholesale.
 For bank failures again related to the bank's UAE branches.

 Deutsche Bank AML Fines

 Deutsche Bank AG is fined £ 163,076,224 for failing to maintain an adequate AML control framework between January 1, 2012, and December 31, 2015.
-The financial penalty for AML check failures imposed by the FCA or its predecessor Financial Services Authority (FSA).
+The financial penalty for AML check failures is imposed by the FCA or its predecessor, Financial Services Authority (FSA).

 Significant shortcomings were found throughout Deutsche Bank's AML control framework, and some of those shortcomings are as follows;